gobo-eiffel/gobo/Readme.txt

 distributed under the terms and conditions of the MIT License as specified in file License.txt.
-Gobo Eiffel is a multi-developer open-source project whose development is hosted at SourceForge (https://sourceforge.net/projects/gobo-eiffel/) while the official stite (for stable releases) is still located at http://www.gobosoft.com/.
+Gobo Eiffel is a multi-developer open-source project whose development is hosted at SourceForge (https://sourceforge.net/projects/gobo-eiffel/) while the official site (for stable releases) is still located at http://www.gobosoft.com/.

 Note that this release is not a full-fledged version.
 In particular